tgardavsky-PLC/IndustrialAutomationPortfolio/README.md

 # Industrial Automation Portfolio

-Welcome to my industrial automation portfolio.
+Welcome to my Industrial Automation Portfolio.

+This repository contains my personal industrial automation projects created to demonstrate PLC programming, Structured Text, C#, SQL and software architecture for industrial applications.

+The projects are developed in CODESYS according to IEC 61131-3 principles with a strong focus on clean architecture and maintainable code.

 ## Technologies